vncsbraga/windows-driver-docs/windows-driver-docs-pr/network/windows-network-architecture-and-the-osi-model.md

 A minimal transport layer is required in protocol stacks that include a reliable network or LLC sublayer that provides virtual circuit capability.
 For example, because the NetBEUI transport driver for Windows is an OSI-compliant LLC sublayer, its transport layer functions are minimal.
 If the protocol stack does not include an LLC sublayer, and if the network layer is unreliable and/or supports datagrams (as with TCP/IP's IP layer or NWLink's IPX layer), the transport layer should include frame sequencing and acknowledgment, as well as retransmission of unacknowledged frames.

-In the Windows network architecture, the transport layer is implemented by a [protocol driver](./roadmap-for-developing-ndis-protocol-drivers.md), which is sometimes referred to a *transport driver*.
+In the Windows network architecture, the transport layer is implemented by a [protocol driver](./roadmap-for-developing-ndis-protocol-drivers.md), which is sometimes referred to as *transport driver*.